wandb/weave/weave/flow/prompt/README.md

 2. With this string centered approach, we should think about getting just the string for a sub-message of the bigger prompt using weave.ref()
 3. I imagine having a constant image in a prompt template is pretty rare.
 I could imagine wanting to setup an image as a variable in a prompt template.
-These seem like seperate concerns to me though:
+These seem like separate concerns to me though:
    1. Keeping track of the engineering of your prompts
    2. Providing a prompt template for a playground / UI
-4. Users might wrap one of their strings in `weave.prompt` but not pass the instance into any ops.
-I wonder if we could set an attr or something on the actual string instance passed to `weave.prompt` to handle that case.